neurogenomics/MotifPeeker/README.md

 <strong>Details</strong>
 </summary>

-- `workers`: Running motif discovery in parallel can significantly reduce runtime, but it is very memory-intensive, consuming upwards of 10GB of RAM per thread.
-Memory starvation can greatly slow the process, so set `workers` with caution.
+- `BPPARAM = MulticoreParam(x)`: Running motif discovery in parallel can significantly reduce runtime, but it is very memory-intensive, consuming upwards of 10GB of RAM per thread.
+Memory starvation can greatly slow the process, so set CPU cores (`x`) with caution.
 - `motif_discovery_count`: The number of motifs to discover per sequence group exponentially increases runtime.
 We recommend no more than 5 motifs to make a meaningful inference.